2020PB/police-brutality/reports/California.md

 The individual recording the video is trying his best to save his fellow protestor, however his cries are upon deaf ears, the police continue to shoot at them around 0:16

+pb-id: ca-santaana-30

 **Links**

 * https://twitter.com/YourAnonCentral/status/1266991237355069442

 ## San Luis Obispo

 ### Law enforcement fire on crowd with their arms up chanting | June 1st

 Protesters standing with their arms raised are chanting "This is what democracy looks like".
 Law enforcement fire on the crowd and gas can be seen.

+pb-id: ca-sanluisobispo-31

 **Links**

 * https://twitter.com/ma7dz/status/1267697838244298752

 ## San Francisco

 ### San Francisco law enforcement shove man off the sidewalk onto the ground | May 31st

 A police SUV is attempting to drive through a crowd.
 A law enforcement officer shoves the man from behind off the sidewalk onto the ground in front of the vehicle.

+pb-id: ca-sanfrancisco-32

 **Links**